pcingola/SnpEff/src/docs/snpeff/human_genomes.md

 ### Canonical transcripts

-You need to be careful because the definition of "Canonical trnascript" changes for each data source and sometimes for each genome version.
+You need to be careful because the definition of "Canonical transcript" changes for each data source and sometimes for each genome version.

-The definition used by SnpEff is: *“The canonical transcript is defined as either the longest CDS, if the gene has translated transcripts, or the longest cDNA.”* (Ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2686571)
+The definition used by SnpEff is: *"The canonical transcript is defined as either the longest CDS, if the gene has translated transcripts, or the longest cDNA."* (Ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2686571).
+When two transcripts have the same length, the one with the lexicographically smallest ID is chosen.

+!!! info
+    You can override the default canonical transcript selection using the `-canonList <file>` command line option, where the file contains tab-separated `gene_id \t transcript_id` entries.
+This is useful when you want to use a specific transcript for a given gene (e.g. MANE Select transcripts).

 Just to show that there are subtle differences, here some of the definitions Canonical from some prominent genomic sources: